meet the Team

 Fascinated by the rapid urbanization of our cities and its effect on the human experience, Meredith has spent her career working to enhance cultural and economic vibrancy through integrating art and creativity in the urban environment.
 Driven by her passion for people, places and the community fabric connecting them, Meredith's work focuses on human-centered, solutions-based strategies, programs and experiences that enhance quality of place and the human connection to it.

-Before co-founding Public City with long time collaborator Sharon Lyle, Meredith led Art Alliance Austin for nearly a decade launching award-winning programs and initiatives, including large-scale multi-site cultural events, temporary public art and design projects, and consulting on culture-led economic and community development strategies.
+Before co-founding Public City, Meredith led Art Alliance Austin for nearly a decade launching award-winning programs and initiatives, including large-scale multi-site cultural events, temporary public art and design projects, and consulting on culture-led economic and community development strategies.

 As an artistic director, Meredith has collaborated with and commissioned acclaimed Austin-based and international curators, artists, and designers, earning numerous awards and recognition for artistic excellence including multiple projects selected for the American Pavilion at the Venice Architecture Biennale, Austin Chronicle’s Best Public Art, AIA Design Awards Special Recognition and the Austin Critics Table Best Independent Project.
 Her work has been featured on the cover of Urban Land Magazine, Austin American-Statesman and the Austin Chronicle and she’s received impact awards from the City of Austin and the Downtown Austin Alliance.

 Starting her career at Visit Austin, she's rooted in a deep understanding of the direct relationship between a vibrant creative economy and quality of place.
 Powell is a graduate of the University of Texas Moody College of Communications and Leadership Austin.
-She serves on multiple boards including Austin Community Design and Development Center, CNU-CTX and Evolve Austin.
+She serves on multiple boards including Austin Community Design and Development Center, CNU-CTX, Evolve Austin and is on the curatorial team for Pecha Kucha Night Austin.
 Powell is always excited about what’s next for Public City, the communities it impacts and the incredible city she calls home.

 MELISSA WOLF.
 OPERATIONS DIRECTOR.